particle-iot/docs/src/content/integrations/webhooks.md

 If you copy an integration from sandbox to product, you should disable the sandbox integration, otherwise it can trigger twice, once for the sandbox and once for the product if the device is claimed.

 If you have a large number of integrations you should investigate why.
 The event trigger is a prefix, so any event beginning with that string will trigger the integration.
 Using a combination of the prefix filter and mustache templates in many cases you can use a single integration for multiple tasks, eliminating the need to keep them in sync.

+## Debugging Webhooks

+Troubleshooting is key when working with webhooks.

+**Inspect Requests:** Use tools like [Beeceptor](https://beeceptor.com/) to see the raw HTTP requests your webhooks send (headers, body, timestamp).
+Create a temporary endpoint on Beeceptor and use its URL in your Particle webhook setup.

+**Verify Data:** Alternatively, use [https://httpbin.org/post](https://httpbin.org/post) to echo back the POST request details, helping you check the data format.

+These tools provide visibility into webhook communication for easier debugging.

 ## Advanced topics